jake-h-lee/mobile-flashcards/README.md

+# Mobile Flashcards

+This application will show off some of the core concepts for developing in React and React Redux for mobile development with Expo as part of the Udacity Nanodegree course.

+Coded by Jake Lee

+## TL;DR

+To get started developing right away:

+* install all project dependencies with `npm install`

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).